DanNeely/IrcBot/README.md

 3) Figure out why I'm getting a crash in the framework when a server restarts.
 I can't fake this one by breaking a network connection.
 I've got a copy of one of their samples running in a debugger now.
 The next server event should at least tell me if it's a bug in the IrcDotNet framework; or if I didn't set something up in my coode.

+4) Remove residual console commands inherited from the sample bot.